-They are popular because they combine visual and auditory elements to effectively convey information in an engaging and memorable way.
+Whiteboard videos are one of the most sought-after styles of animated video because they combine visual and auditory elements to effectively convey information in an engaging and memorable way.

 Tip: Feel free to list everything that comes to mind.
 Once you’re done, you can go over it a few times and cut it down to the core points.

-Even simple stick figures and arrows are enough to do the job here.
+A storyboard isn’t meant to be a work of art—just rough, minimal sketches.
+Even simple stick figures and arrows are enough to do the job.

 Here’s an example of one of our storyboards, for Closet Factory:

-Create a cache of resources you will need, like images, logos, sounds, audio clips, fonts, and background music.
+Create a cache of resources you will need, like images, logos, sound effects, audio clips, fonts, and background music.

 That way you’ll already have everything you need when it’s time to get started with the animation work!